Easy 3-Ingredient Beeswax Lotion Bar Recipe (Non Greasy)

 We'll email this post to you, so you can come back to it later!

-You can also use shaped ice cube trays (like hearts or stars), muffin tins or candy molds.
-Stick to the basic recipe if you’re using any containers that you plan to reuse for food.
+You can also use ice cube trays, muffin tins or candy molds.
+Stick to the basic recipe if you’re using molds that you plan to reuse for food.
 (Essential oils can leave a lingering scent and/or flavor in the molds.)

 Another option is to pour the “bars” into a salve tin with a lid.
 You can also use a rectangular soap mold to create a bar that will fit into a rectangular tin.